 "Tempeh contains healthy fats, iron, calcium, niacin and omega-3s and contains more protein than tofu," Pine says.
 It also has more carbohydrates and fiber than tofu does.

 - 192 calories

 - 9 grams of fat (2.5 grams of saturated fat)

 Because it's also made from soy, tempeh has similar health benefits as tofu does.
 "And since it is made from fermented soybeans, it contains probiotics, which may be beneficial for digestive health," Pine says.

-The review authors also found that fermented soy foods have both prebiotic and probiotic effects on the gut bacteria, but more research is necessary to determine what, if any, health benefits this leads to.
+The study authors also found that fermented soy foods have both prebiotic and probiotic effects on the gut bacteria, but more research is necessary to determine what, if any, health benefits this leads to.

 How to Cook Tempeh

 Similar to tofu, tempeh can be grilled, baked, stir-fried, crumbled like ground meat and used in sandwiches.
 "I recommend marinating the tempeh or adding a sauce to give it more flavor," Pine says.
 "It pairs very well with flavorful marinades that include soy sauce, ginger, garlic and orange juice.
-And grilled or baked tempeh with barbecue sauce is a tasty option."
+And grilled or baked tempeh with low-sugar barbecue sauce is a tasty option."